amdacccache/amdacccache/README.md

 <h2 align="left" id="amdacccache-tech">Favorite Tech</h2>

-> Tools, languages, and other things that I like to work with.
+> Tools, languages, and other platforms that I work with.

 <table align="center">